charliecalvert/JsObjects/JavaScript/UnitTests/Jasmine02/README.md

-# Title
+# Jasmine02

 This project shows how to use requirejs, jasmine-node and karma.

 To run this project, do one of the three things:

-- Use karma: ./RunKarma.sh
+- Use karma: **./RunKarma.sh**
-- Use jasmine-node with requirejs support: /RunWithRequireJs
+- Use jasmine-node with requirejs support: **./RunWithRequireJs**
 - Use the Jasmine library and display in an HTML file

+Here are the various requirejs files:

-When using Karma, requirejs uses Source/MainKarma.js When using jasmine node, requirejs uses Spec/LoadTests.spec.js When using HTML files, requirejs uses Main.js
+- When using Karma, requirejs uses **Source/MainKarma.js**
+- When using jasmine node, requirejs uses **Spec/LoadTests.spec.js**
+- When using HTML files, requirejs uses **MainTest.js**
+- There is an index.html file that has nothing to do with the tests.
+It uses **Main.js**.

 ## Start a web server

 	python3 -m http.server 30025

+One the server is up and running, just browse to: <http://localhost:30025>

 ## Global installs